 How to stop your child from biting

-You can use the opportunity to teach him more appropriate ways to communicate.
+You can use the opportunity to teach appropriate ways to communicate.
 You might have to address physical needs, from teething to doing more physical activities.
-Plus, you don’t want any more kids getting hurt from his biting.
+Plus, you don’t want any more kids getting hurt from her biting.

-What are a few ways to stop him from biting other people?
+What are a few ways to stop your child from biting other people?
 Take a look at these important tips to turn things around:

 1. Don’t overreact

 If you’re like me, you may have found yourself overreacting when you see your child bite.
-After all, you’re worried that the other child got hurt, or feel embarrassed that it was your child who had bitten someone else.
-And you know biting isn’t appropriate behavior, so you feel tempted to overemphasize that point.
+You worry that the other child got hurt, or feel embarrassed that it was your child who had bitten someone else.
+And you know biting isn’t appropriate behavior and want to nip it in the bud.

 So, you get stern, lecture, and talk about biting all day long.
 You make a far bigger deal out of it than you need to, and lose focus of what’s truly important.

-But as we all know, kids don’t respond well when we overreact.
+But as we all know, kids don’t respond well to negative attention.

 Your child might not even know he’s doing something wrong when he bites.
 Perhaps he thinks the other child had done him an injustice, or he felt too stimulated and excited.
 Maybe he just needed a good bite to relieve the tension in his mouth, especially if he is teething.

 Yes, you want to address the issue so he knows biting is not appropriate, but overreacting is not the way to go.
-He might feel shocked, confused, and even ashamed about why you’re behaving the way you are.
+He might feel shocked, confused, and even ashamed about why you’re exhibiting strong emotions.

-Free download: if you’re exhausted and feeling guilty from losing your temper with him, rest assured you’re not alone.
-But here’s the thing: even if it seems like you’ve tried just about everything, you CAN stop losing your temper… if you start from the inside out and change from within.
+Free resource: if you’re exhausted and feeling guilty from losing your temper with him, rest assured you’re not alone.
+But here’s the thing: even if it seems like you’ve tried just about everything, you can stop losing your temper… if you start from the inside out and change from within.

-In my PDF, How to Finally Stop Losing Your Temper, I’ll show you how to reflect on your habits and triggers, and what you can do when you feel that rush of anger.
-Join my newsletter and download your PDF below—at no cost to you:
+In How to Finally Stop Losing Your Temper, you can learn how to reflect on your habits and triggers, and what you can do when you feel that rush of anger.
+Join my newsletter and grab your PDF below—at no cost to you:

 2. Avoid labeling your child as a “biter”